 Wine rated (2023 guide) 16,5/20

-Black fruit, fig, ground coffee and peppery notes.
-The palate is balanced, with fine, ripe tannins, good concentration and a certain freshness of fruit.
-Well-balanced alcohol and well-dosed oak frame the wine nicely.
-Seductive and pure.
+Black fruits, fig, ground coffee, and peppery notes.
+The palate is balanced, with fine, ripe tannins, good concentration, and a certain freshness of fruit.
+Well-balanced alcohol and well-measured oak provide a pleasant framework for the wine.
+Seductive and very pure.

 Vinous